-The top new trends have something for everyone.
+The top new trends for living room ideas have something for everyone.
 You can choose the tranquil, relaxing back-to-nature looks that see you incorporating earthy colours and succulents or get creative with the maximalist vibe, from multicoloured rugs to mix-and-match soft furnishings.

 Whatever you choose, you can’t go wrong because it’s all about self expression and making the most of the space (from small living room ideas to more expansive rooms) to create your own version of a happy home.